arminasr/arminasr.github.io/_drafts/ML-fundamentasl-series-draft.md

 ---
-title:  "ML fundamentals that every iOS developer needs to know: 1/5 iOS Machine Learning Architecture & Tools"
+title:  "Machine Learning fundamentals that every iOS developer needs to know: 3/5 How to use a custom Core ML model in the iOS App"
 excerpt: "Introduction of the series about Artificial Intelligince and Machine Learning fundamentals that every iOS developer needs to know."
 date:   2021-01-10 12:00:00 +0200
 header: